-Hartley took inspiration from other classic Yorkshire films such as The Full Monty and Brassed Off, both of which have similar themes of people struggling through times of adversity and using courage, kindness and humour to get them through.
+Hartley took inspiration for the Yorkshire lad film from other classic Yorkshire’s best films such as The Full Monty and Brassed Off, both of which have similar themes of people struggling through times of adversity and using courage, kindness and humour to get them through.

-After its completion, Hartley struggled to find a distributor who would buy the rights to the film.
+After Lad: A Yorkshire Story’s completion, Hartley struggled to find a distributor who would buy the rights to the film.
 In an interview with The Upcoming in 2021, he reflected on the attitudes of many of the distributors: ‘People liked and admired it, but they didn’t see an audience for it, and I would get comments like “It would play really well in Yorkshire, but we’re not really sure it would travel”’.

 Due to this lack of confidence in its capacity to attract interest outside Yorkshire.
 Hartley decided to take the film on tours of small venues across the country to attempt to drive interest.
 Whilst feedback from those who saw Lad: A Yorkshire Story was positive, he almost gave up due to the lack of a distributor which meant he was unable to reach a mass audience.